Guzzur/eats-easy/README.md

   - Data adapter for non-relational database (Spring Data MongoDB for User Analytics and other metrics (Big unformed scale oriented Data))
   - XML configuration
-- Android app with React Native or plain Java for the client [frontend]
+- Android app with React Native for the client [frontend]
-- Android app with React Native or plain Java for the staff [frontend]
+- Android app with React Native for the staff [frontend]
-- React.js web UI for all who is interested to use this product in their business [frontend]
+- React.js web UI for all who is interested to use this product in their business [landing pages, frontend]
-- React.js web UI for system administrator [frontend]
+- React.js web UI for system administrator [dashboard, frontend]
 ### 5. Submitters
 * [Ron Yanku (RonYanku)](https://github.com/RonYanku)
 * [Felix Razikov (Guzzur)](https://github.com/Guzzur)